PriNova/nebulaflow/future-enhancements.md

   - Normalize `safePost` usage with minimal error handling for symmetry across slices (log or user warning on failure where appropriate).
   - Consider dropping explicit ".js" extensions in TS import specifiers in slice files to reduce bundling brittleness across tooling; verify current bundler settings resolve extensionless paths reliably.
 - Why: Prevents drift between legacy and slice paths, reduces boilerplate across slices, and keeps error handling and module resolution consistent.

+### Shell Node Advanced Sidebar – Grouping and UX Polish

+- Goal: Keep the Shell (CLI) advanced sidebar section maintainable and improve small UX/a11y details without changing behavior.
+- What:
+-   - Optionally factor the advanced area in [CLIProperties.tsx](file:///home/prinova/CodeProjects/nebulaflow/workflow/Web/components/sidebar/properties/CLIProperties.tsx) into small presentational subcomponents (Shell flags, Stdin advanced, Env advanced, Safety advanced) to reduce the size and complexity of the main CLI properties component.
+-   - Add a small "Advanced options" heading above the grouped advanced controls and/or wrap them in a labeled group (fieldset/legend or ARIA region) so screen readers and sighted users see a clear section boundary.
+-   - Surface lightweight validation feedback for the "Static env (JSON object)" editor instead of silently ignoring invalid JSON (for example, an inline error state while the last parse failed), keeping behavior simple.
+- Why: Improves readability and long-term maintainability of the Shell node properties panel while making the advanced section clearer and more accessible, without altering the underlying `CLINodeConfig` contract.

 ### Shell Node Modal Editing – Minor Polish